patrykJ113/kontial/README.md

 }
 ```

-Using __Java streams__ is the highly preferred solution.
-If the solution with Java streams is not possible other ways are allowed.
 Validate your solution by using unit tests.

-2. __BACKEND.__ Add a new field to the class `Person` called `birthday` (e. g.
+2. __BACKEND.__ Add a new field to the entity `Person` called `birthday` (e. g.
 25-12-1985) and use a suitable data type.
-Add different birthdays to all the persons in the in-memory data.
+Add different birthdays to all the persons in the database.
 Change the existing REST API `GET /api/persons` and show only the birth year , e. g.
 ```json
 [